tom-harwood/jburg3/README.md

 * Specialized "pattern matching" rules to handle null nodes.
 * Pattern matching rules can be guarded by semantic predicates.
 * Nonterminal-to-nonterminal rules can execute reduction actions.
+* Error handling rules.

 JBurg3 shares most of these capabilities with JBurg2, which uses an ["iburg"](http://drhanson.s3.amazonaws.com/storage/documents/iburg.pdf) type algorithm that generates rewrite machines that defer dynamic programming to compile time.
-JBurg3, however, does its dynamic programming at BURG initialization time.
+JBurg3, however, does its dynamic programming at compiler compile time.
 JBurg3 can generate its tables at compiler-compile time and serialize the tables into an XML or host language source file.

 JBurg3 differs from most other BURGs in that it does not have a specification language; the benefits of a bespoke language have, in many deployment scenarios, been outweighed by the overhead of educating developers in the tool and integrating the tool into build processes.

-Work outstanding before beta:
-* A good deal more documentation, in particular presentations of the reasoning behind variadic productions and nonterminal-to-nonterminal productions with logic.

-The author also wishes to thank former and present employers who have supported the JBurg project:
+The author also wishes to thank former employers who have supported the JBurg project:

 * Allaire Corporation
 * Macromedia